 There are some practices that can be used to better administrate the cash flow in your small business.

 Action #1: Review and quicken the accounts payable

-To better the cash flow of small businesses the first option that appears is giving a hand to the money that’s on the street.
-In other words, quicken the receipt and the process of the accounts payable by using strategies that will facilitate the traffic of money towards the company without bothering the client.
-For this you could:
+To improve the cash flow of small businesses, the first option is to quicken the receipt and the process of the accounts payable.
+You can use strategies that will facilitate the traffic of money towards the company without bothering the client.
+For example, you could: